Take the first step toward studying abroad!

 Contents

-The Canadian higher education system is world-renowned for its high quality and diverse range of educational institutions that offer a variety of programs and degrees that attract international students from around the world.
+The Canadian higher education system is globally renowned for its high-quality institutions and diverse range of programmes, attracting international students from across the world.

-In Canada, higher education is primarily provided by universities, colleges, and technical institutes.
-These institutions are both publicly funded and privately operated.
-Public universities receive government funding and are regulated by provincial or territorial governments, while private universities operate independently and rely on tuition fees and private funding.
+In Canada, higher education is primarily delivered by universities, colleges, and technical institutes, which can be either publicly funded or privately operated.
+Public universities receive government funding and are regulated by provincial or territorial governments, while private institutions rely on tuition fees and private funding.

 Canadian Higher Education Structure